Typewriter: "Noiseless" designs

+The first typewriter to have the sliding type bars (laid out horizontally like a fan) that enable a typewriter to be "noiseless" was the American made Rapid which appeared briefly on the market in 1890.
+The Rapid also had the remarkable ability for the typist to have entire control of the carriage by manipulation of the keyboard alone.
+The two keys that achieve this are positioned at the top of the keyboard (seen in the detail image below).
+They are a "Lift" key that advances the paper, on the platen, to the next line and a "Return" key that causes the carriage to automatically swing back to the right, ready for one to type the new line.
+So an entire page could be typed without one's hands leaving the keyboard.

 In the early part of the 20th century, a typewriter was marketed under the name Noiseless and advertised as "silent".
 It was developed by Wellington Parker Kidder and the first model was marketed by the Noiseless Typewriter Company in 1917.
 Noiseless portables sold well in the 1930s and 1940s, and noiseless standards continued to be manufactured until the 1960s.

-In a conventional typewriter the typebar reaches the end of its travel simply by striking the ribbon and paper.
-A "noiseless" typewriter has a complex lever mechanism that decelerates the typebar mechanically before pressing it against the ribbon and paper in an attempt to dampen the noise.
+In a conventional typewriter the type bar reaches the end of its travel simply by striking the ribbon and paper.
+The Noiseless, developed by Kidder, has a complex lever mechanism that decelerates the type bar mechanically before pressing it against the ribbon and paper in an attempt to dampen the noise.

 Electric designs

 Although electric typewriters would not achieve widespread popularity until nearly a century later, the basic groundwork for the electric typewriter was laid by the Universal Stock Ticker, invented by Thomas Edison in 1870.
 This device remotely printed letters and numbers on a stream of paper tape from input generated by a specially designed typewriter at the other end of a telegraph line.